top of page

 5. NULL Values: If any column is not specified and does not have a default value, it will be set to NULL.
 Think of this as forgetting to specify something in your order, resulting in a blank space on your invoice.

-Updating Records in the Database
+Updating Records in the Table

 Imagine you are a customer who wants to modify an existing order on Amazon.
 For instance, you might want to update the delivery address or add notes for the driver.
 This action requires executing an UPDATE statement in the database to reflect the changes.